تحریر و تحقیق: اخلاق خان کاکڑ

 Contra-indications

-In known allergy or hypersensitivity to blackcurrants or to one of the ingredients.
+In known allergy or hypersensitivity to blackcurrants or to one

 In oedema caused by cardiac or renal disease.